informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 of this record to work correctly, you should ensure that the `GameObjectContainer` class has `equals`and `hashCode` methods which, in turn, call `equals` and `hashCode` method of the `GameObject` classes.
-It may be advisable to overwrite the `toString` method of this record so that in order for it to produce the same output as the `toString` method of the `game` having that state.
+It may be advisable to overwrite the `toString` method of this record in order for it to produce the same output as would be produced by the `toString` method of the `game` when in that state.

 <!-- TOC --><a name="level-conf"></a>
 ## Initial configurations of the game (optional)